 With Discover, you can find and maintain an inventory of interfaces.
-By installing the Tanium™ Client on your endpoints, you can actively monitor the local subnet, detecting unmanaged interfaces.
+By installing the Tanium™ Client on your endpoints, you can actively monitor the local subnet or other defined network segments, detecting unmanaged interfaces.
 You can then perform the following tasks:

 - Get real-time information about unmanaged interfaces on your network.